Beaver Builder Modules vs. Gutenberg Blocks: Which Option Should You Use?

 Firstly, the Gutenberg editor doesn’t have as many options for creating pages.
 You won’t be able to utilize blocks for non-content areas (like custom headers and footers) unless you’re using Full Site Editing with a block theme.
 Therefore, this feature isn’t available to many WordPress users.

-By contrast, Beaver Builder lets you use modules to design pages and single post templates.
-With our Beaver Themer add-on, you can also create custom headers, footers, and more using Beaver Builder modules.
+In contrast, Beaver Builder allows you to utilize modules for designing pages and single post templates effortlessly.
+With our Beaver Themer plugin, included with any premium plan, you can also create custom headers, footers, and additional layout elements using Beaver Builder modules, enhancing your site’s design flexibility.

 Beaver Builder Modules vs. Gutenberg Blocks: A Comparison (5 Examples)